 Jacob is blessed with a vision of an angel that speaks to him.
 In the vision, the angel speaks about how Lavan had tricked him and how now he is set to make a lot of money with his speckled sheep.

 Immediately after this verse, Jacob hears the voice of Hashem.
-Remember your promise return to the Land of your fathers.
+Remember your promise to return to the Land of your fathers.

 This small voice jolts Jacob.
 Here was a man of incredible potential, a man who heard the voice of Hashem in one of the most famous prophetic visions in the Bible.
 Yet after his time with Lavan, his dreams are about sheep and money.